evagoras/commandbox-osgi/README.md

 ```

 ## Converting folders
 You can either use an absolute or relative location for the folder.
+The `resurse` attribute is for processing JARs in nested folders.
 Example:
 ```
 asgi convert folder path=C:\dev\sites\abc\lib bundleName=com.mycompany.myproject bundleVersion=1.0.0 recurse=true
 ```